nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 This means that Shiki's Themes and Languages are not bundled by default.

 Hence the `shiki.config.mjs` file, where we define our custom set of supported Languages and we bundle them directly by using [Shiki's Grammar Property](https://github.com/shikijs/shiki/blob/main/docs/languages.md#supporting-your-own-languages-with-shiki) which allows us to embed the languages directly.

-### Do we use a CSS Framework?

-Yes, the Node.js Website uses Tailwind as a CSS Framework.

-[Tailwind][] is an utility-first CSS Framework.
-It allows us to create a Design System that is easy to maintain and extend.
-It also allows us to create a consistent Design Language across the Website.

-Tailwind automatically integrates with PostCSS and Next.js, which allows us to use Tailwind's utilities within our Components and Pages.

-**Note:** On that remark, we use CSS Modules as a way to define our Styles.
-This allows us to scope our styles to a specific Component or Page, without having to worry about CSS Class Name Collisions.
-This also means that we don't use CSS-in-JS solutions such as Styled Components or Emotion.

 #### Next Fonts and Tailwind